brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 As you can see our Union type approach is less code (you don't have to write `Maybe` and `Just` for the value) and has more clarity.
 Using Maybe does fix it quickly.
 But, it adds an extra level of abstraction around our Answer type.
 Having to unwrap the Maybe first to get to our Answer type.
-With the Union Type approach, it is clear that we have an answer or no answer, this shows more intent than a Maybe.
+With the Custom Type approach, it is clear that we have an answer or no answer, this shows more intent than a Maybe.
 Also, our code emits an uncertainty when using Maybe.
 A great talk about uncertainties in your Elm code can be watched here: